March 3, 2025

 Image of Descript dashboard on dark pink background

-How to compress a video on Windows
+How to compress videos on Windows

 1. Locate your video file: Find the video file you want to compress on your Windows device.